-CBA17 brings together practitioners, grassroots representatives, local and national government planners, policymakers and donors working at all levels and scales to discuss how we can drive ambition for a climate-resilient future.
+CBA17 brought together practitioners, grassroots representatives, local and national government planners, policymakers and donors working at all levels and scales to discuss how we can drive ambition for a climate-resilient future.

-The 17th International Conference on Community-Based Adaptation to Climate Change (CBA17) takes place on 22-25 May 2023 in Bangkok, Thailand, and registration is now open.
+The 17th International Conference on Community-Based Adaptation to Climate Change (CBA17) took place from 22-25 May 2023 in Bangkok, Thailand.

-For the first time since 2019 CBA will be held in-person, with a focus on networking and reconnecting.
-It offers participants four days of discussion, debate, peer-to-peer ‘skill-shares’ and knowledge exchange.
+For the first time since 2019 CBA was held in-person, with a focus on networking and reconnecting.
+It offered participants four days of discussion, debate, peer-to-peer ‘skill-shares’ and knowledge exchange.

 The CBA conference series aims to bring together a community of practitioners who are collectively seeking to reimagine solutions that enable transformative outcomes, through the agency of communities driving climate action.

 CBA is a space for the adaptation community of practitioners to come together to share how to put the principles for locally led adaptation (LLA) into practice, recognising the complexities, innovations and challenges that must be overcome.

 CBA events have always been a space for learning and sharing experiences, with a focus on acquiring new skills.
 The conferences offer an innovative, dynamic and interactive space, enabling participants from the CBA network to promote climate action.